k-Color Multi-Robot Motion Planning: The Unlabeled Case: Pumped Configurations

 Given a pumped configuration $V$ we construct the graph $G=(V,E)$ where the edges represent paths in $\F$ for individual robots.
 We call it a \emph{pebble graph}, and view it as embedded in the free configuration space.
 To generate the edges of $G$, and the respective paths, we utilize the \emph{edge planner} mechanism that is described below.
 This, in turn, relies on the \emph{local planner} component, that traditionally attempts to connect two \sr configurations with a straight-line path, although a more sophisticated technique can be used.

-Given $v,v'\in V$ such that $V$ is a pumped configuration and $v\neq v'$, and let $\pi$ be a path for $r\in R$ from $v$ to $v'$ that was generated by the local planner.
+Let $v,v'\in V$ be two distinct \sr configurations of the pumped configuration $V$, and let $\pi$ be a path for $r\in R$ from $v$ to $v'$ that was generated by the local planner.
 If for every $u\in V$, where $u\neq v,v'$, the robot $r$, while moving on $\pi$, does not collide with a (geometrically identical) robot placed in $u$, then the \emph{edge planner} returns $\pi$.
 Otherwise, it reports failure.
+Thus, the edge planner returns only paths for which a robot moving between two \sr configurations does not collide with other stationary robots placed in other \sr configuration of $V$.

-A procedure for the creation of a pebble graph is described in Algorithm~\ref{alg:geometric_graph}.
-The edge planner is applied on every pair $v\neq v'$ in $V$.
+To construct a pebble graph from a pumped configuration $V$, the edge planner is applied on every pair $v\neq v'$ in $V$.
 Upon successful generation of a path $\pi_{v,v'}$ the edge $(v,v')$ is added to $G$.
 An example of a pumped configuration, as well as its underlying graph, are given in Figure~\ref{fig:cs}.
+A formal definition of the pebble graph is given constructively in Algorithm~\ref{alg:geometric_graph}.